ddonahuex/chatchk/README.md

 The chatchk docker image can either be built using a standard Dockerfile or Chainguard Dockerfile.
 The make variable that controls the build type is **TYPE**.

 Valid values for *TYPE* are *standard* and *chainguard*.
-There is no need to specify the TYPE for the standard build.
+When not specified the build defaults to standard, so no need to TYPE for that build.

-The standard image (default) uses the Dockerfile-standard for the build.
+The standard image uses **Dockerfile-standard** for the build.
 It intentionally includes Golang version 1.20.5 because that version contains multiple CVEs, which is evident in grype's output during the build.

-The Chainguard image uses the Dockerfile-chainguard for the build.
+The Chainguard image uses **Dockerfile-chainguard** for the build.
 It uses a zero CVE Chainguard Go image, which is also evident by grype's output during the build.